LeivurGargiulo/course-registration-system/replit.md

 2. Run `npm run db:push` to apply schema
 3. Run `node scripts/enable-database.js` to switch from MemStorage to DatabaseStorage
 4. Restart server to use PostgreSQL

+## Recent Changes (January 31, 2025)

+### Mobile Responsiveness Optimization
+- ✅ Implemented comprehensive mobile-first responsive design across all pages
+- ✅ Optimized landing page with flexible typography and mobile-friendly layouts
+- ✅ Enhanced home dashboard with responsive navigation and card layouts
+- ✅ Improved registration flow with mobile-optimized progress stepper (vertical on mobile, horizontal on desktop)
+- ✅ Updated admin dashboard with responsive stats cards and mobile-friendly tabs
+- ✅ Added mobile-specific CSS improvements for touch targets and form inputs
+- ✅ Ensured proper spacing, typography scaling, and button sizing across all screen sizes

+The application now provides an excellent user experience across all device types, from mobile phones to desktop computers, with appropriate layout adaptations and touch-friendly interface elements.